LordFrz/AlbionKillBot/README.md

  - Add bot secret token to the auth.json
  - Open auth.json and add your bot token
- - Open config.json and add your alliancetag, and channelID
+ - Open config.json and add your alliancetag, and channelID, alliancekey
  - `npm start`

 ## Things that WILL be added